GCT provide “Peace of Mind” IT Support & Services to law firms.

 The Irish Attorney General's Office aims to provide the highest standard of professional legal services to Government, Departments and Offices.
 The Attorney General is the legal adviser to the Government and is therefore the chief law officer of the State.

 The electronic Irish Statute Book (eISB) includes Acts of the Oireachtas and Statutory Instruments, the official versions of which remain the printed versions published by Government Publications.
 The eISB also includes the Legislation Directory to identify whether a particular provision has been amended or otherwise affected since its enactment.

 The Department of Justice and Equality is structured around clusters of Divisions, each headed up by a member of the Management Advisory Committee (MAC), responsible for administration and policy in that area.
-There were, as of March 2014, approximately 22,262 staff within the overall remit of the Department (including An Garda Síochána and the Irish Prison Service).

 The Irish Courts Service (you have to choose your language before you can go anywhere on this site) manages the courts, supports the judiciary and provides a high-quality and professional service to all users of the courts.
 There is a database of written judgments made available by the Supreme Court from the year 2001, the Court of Criminal Appeal from the year 2004 and the High Court from the year 2004.
 There is information on Court Fees, Court Forms, Court Rules, Family Law, Going to Court, Jury Service, Practice Directions, Probate, Small Claims Procedure and many other matters.